-I learned something, really, by experience, for the first time in a long time, the other day.
+I learned something, really, by experience, for the first time in a long time the other day.
 Something happened here.
-My...
-I just realized this.
-I've been pretty busy.
-Well, I've been pretty busy, I've been having a good time about a lot of things, and so I've been working very hard, I haven't had as good a time as I might have had about a lot of things.
-But uh...
-I all of a sudden realized something.
-I...
-I realized that it would be too bad if I suddenly had to kick the mooring lines off, but uh... it didn't really make any difference.
-And not... that is... wasn't the decision of idleness, but it was a decision that that wouldn't impede the action in any way whatsoever.
+Why, I just realized this.
+I have been pretty busy.
+I've been pretty busy, I've been having a good time about a lot of things and so I've been working very hard.
+I haven't had as good a time as I might have had about a lot of things, but I all of a sudden realized something.
+I realized it would be too bad if I suddenly had to kick the mooring lines off, but didn't really make any difference.
+And not -- that is -- wasn't the decision of idleness, but it was a decision that that wouldn't impede the action in any way whatsoever.
 It was too easy to go ahead and pick it up elsewise.
-And I... you know something?
+And I -- you know something?
 I hadn't ever realized that before?

-I mean, really to know, I was in the field of action with knowledge.
+You know, I mean, really to know, I was in the field of action with knowledge.
 And that's the place you know.
-And... and suddenly it was there, and I had a complete realization on that fact, and with it came this realization, it couldn't be touched!
+And suddenly it was there, and I had a complete realization on that fact, and with it came this realization: I couldn't be touched!
 That's a fascinating thing, isn't it?
-And you look at these great big solid trucks, and you look at these great big solid walls, and... and all that sort of thing, and you say, "Boy, it sure is prettied up, isn't it?
-Looks practically real!"
+And you look at these great big solid trucks, and you look at these great big solid walls, and all that sort of thing, and you say, "Boy, it sure is prettied up, isn't it?
+Looks practically (thump!) real!"
 But it's not.

 And that was action.
-Worked for a long time, and worked very hard.
-And actually entered the frame of reference that I was working sometimes - believe me, it was hard.
+Worked for a long time, worked very hard.
+And actually, under the frame of reference that I was working sometimes, believe me, it was hard.
 Because I thought I was supposed to think it was hard, too.

-There's a little over eighty thousand hours of work, and there's a lot of things I would have rather done a lot of times.
-But I had never come up along the level of estimation... it's something like walking into one end of a tunnel, and suddenly coming out of the other end of the tunnel.
-And you... you can walk in that tunnel for so long you don't know you've been in a tunnel.
+There's a little over 80,000 hours of work, and there's a lot of things I would have rather done a lot of times.
+But I had never come up along the level of estimation -- something like walking into one end of a tunnel and suddenly coming out of the other end of the tunnel.
+I mean, you can walk in that tunnel for so long you don't know you've been in a tunnel.
 And you say, "Well, it sure is pretty in this tunnel.
-Yeah, sure is pretty, in... in this uh... tunnel.
+Yeah, sure is pretty in this... tunnel.
 It sure is pretty in this place.
-Sure is pretty around here... yeah, it sure is pretty in this great, big tunnel."

-"Yeah, 'tunnel', that's the name for 'universe'.
+Sure is pretty around here....
+Yeah, sure is pretty in this great big tunnel.
+Yeah, 'tunnel,' that's name for a universe.
 That's what you call a tunnel.
-And that's one of the vastest parts, and that's uh... oh, I don't know, two tunnels make an infinity.
-That's right, that's the width of a tunnel, that's uh... well, maybe the tunnel goes up to infinity.
+And that's one of the vastest parts, and that's, oh, I don't know, two tunnels make an infinity.
+That's right, that's the width of a tunnel.
+Well, maybe a tunnel goes up to infinity.
 Yeah.
-And there's lights, and suns, and stars, and everything in the tunnel," and... and you go on about this thing.
-And... and what's 'tunnel' mean?
+And there's lights, and suns, and stars and everything in the tunnel," and you go on about this thing.
+And what's "tunnel" mean?
 It's changed its evaluation entirely and there it is, there it is.